python/cpython/Doc/library/functions.rst

 .. function:: aiter(object, [sentinel])

-   Return an async iterator object.
+   Return an :term:`asynchronous iterator` object.
 This is the async variant of the :func:`iter()` builtin, and behaves similarly.

-   If sentinel is omitted, then *object* must be an async iterable object, and ``aiter()`` returns an iterator for it.
+   If sentinel is omitted, then *object* must be an :term:`asynchronous iterable` object, and ``aiter()`` returns an iterator for it.

-   Otherwise, *object* must be an async callable (a callable which returns an awaitable).
-When the returned async iterator is async iterated, the callable is called and awaited and the values it returns becomes the values produced by the iterator.
-When the awaited return value is equal to sentinel, the async iterator terminates with :cls:`StopAsyncIteration`.
+   Otherwise, *object* must be an :term:`asynchronous callable`.
+When the resulting async iterator is async iterated, the passed callable is called and awaited and the values returned become the values produced by the iterator.
+When the awaited return value is equal to sentinel, the async iterator terminates with :exc:`StopAsyncIteration`.

 .. function:: all(iterable)